What is the California Earned Income Tax Credit (CalEITC)?

 Get Support Filing Your Taxes

 Schedule an appointment with an IRS-certified volunteer tax preparer at your local VITA site who can work directly with you to file your 2018 Federal and California state income tax returns.
+Assistance is generally available from February 1 through April 15th.
 Services are available in multiple languages.

 For a complete list of tax filing locations, phone numbers, and filing requirements check back in January 2019.

 Learn the basics of income tax preparation on IRS approved software and receive hands-on experience preparing taxes in a 40-hour internship.